rwb/ccjs710-lesson12/README.md

 5. Calculate the fraction of censored cases for each level of x.
 6. Check on the difference between the median of y across the 2 levels of x.
 7. Use the bootstrap to calculate a 95% confidence interval for the difference between the medians.

+### Exam-Related Issues

+1. 12/9/22 (9:33am): a student came to me and noted that the ages were not in integer format for part 1.
+I have slightly modified the data creation code to ensure that the ages are now in an integer format.